-As part of the East Midlands Police and Crime Research and Development Plan, http://www.empac.org.uk/east-midlands-police-crime-research-development/, EMPAC is pleased to announce an important event to focus on rural crime, particularly around vulnerability in the rural landscape and how this impacts on victims who may feel isolated and helpless.
+As part of the East Midlands Police and Crime Research and Development Plan, http://www.empac.org.uk/east-midlands-police-crime-research-development/, EMPAC is pleased to update on its focus on rural crime, particularly around vulnerability in the rural landscape and how this impacts on victims who may feel isolated and helpless.

-De Montfort University are working in partnership with the National Rural Crime Network (see more information about NCRN below, including the results of the 2018 National Rural Crime Survey) and the National Police Chief’s Council to host an important Roundtable on Rural Crime on Wednesday, 7th November 2018.
-EMPAC Roundtables seek to influence policy and practice by bringing together practitioners with academics to jointly problematise and seek innovative solutions.
+De Montfort University have been working in partnership with the National Rural Crime Network (see more information about NCRN below, including the results of the 2018 National Rural Crime Survey) and the National Police Chief’s Council and hosted an important Roundtable on Rural Crime on Wednesday, 7th November 2018.
+EMPAC Roundtables such as this seek to influence policy and practice by bringing together practitioners with academics to jointly problematise and seek innovative solutions.

 - The true extent and impact of so called “hidden crime” – offences known to occur but rarely reported to the police or other agencies (Blackbourn and Loveday 2004)?